aneesh-joshi/Similarity-Learning-Evaluation-Scripts/ReadMe.md

 The data folder needs to be populated from the `get_data.py` file

 ## Getting the data
-Before we can run our evaluation script, we need to download the data set This can be done through the `get_data.py` script in `gensim/similarity_learning/data/`
+Before we can run our evaluation script, we need to download the data set.
+This can be done through the `get_data.py` script in `data/`

-It is a utility script to download and unzip the datsets for Similarity Learning It currently supports:
+It is a utility script to download and unzip the datsets for Similarity Learning.
+It currently supports:
 - WikiQA
 - Quora Duplicate Question Pairs
 - Glove 6 Billion tokens Word Embeddings

+To get all the datasets needed:
+    `$ python get_data.py --datafile all`

-To get wikiqa
+To get Wiki Question Answering dataset:
     `$ python get_data.py --datafile wikiqa`

-To get quoraqp
+To get Quora Duplicate Questions/Question Pairs dataset:
     `$ python get_data.py --datafile quoraqp`

 To get Glove Word Embeddings
 `$ python get_data.py --datafile glove`

-Note:
-- the evaluation scripts don't use QuoraQP yet
+Note: the evaluation scripts don't use QuoraQP yet

 ## Running evaluations:
-The script for running evaluations is `evaluate_models.py` This script should be run to get a model-by-model or all-models evaluation.
-The script will evaluate the models based on their outputs to the "Train" split and save the results in a CSV if so prompted.
+The script for running evaluations is `evaluate_models.py`.
+This script should be run to get a model-by-model or all-models evaluation.
+The script will evaluate the models based on their outputs to the "Train" split and save the results in a `.csv` if so prompted.

 When running benchmarks on MatchZoo, we need to enter the output files produced by MatchZoo when predicting on the test dataset.
 MatchZoo provides a file in the format `predict.test.wikiqa.txt`.
 In this case, I have collected my outputs and put them in `mz_results/` and renamed to include the name of the model used to generate it.
 So, `predict.test.wikiqa.txt` becomes `predict.test.model_name.wikiqa.txt`